aws-samples/amazon-ebs-snapshot-tier-evaluator/README.md

 ## Quick Start (AWS CDK Method)

 This method will deploy an [AWS Step Functions](https://aws.amazon.com/step-functions/) State Machine to evaluate all EBS Snapshots within the region and AWS Account that it is deployed in.
-This project consists of a few Lambda Functions, the State Machine and an output S3 bucket.
+This project consists of a few AWS Lambda Functions, the State Machine and an output Amazon S3 bucket.

 ### Build